Hosted by Bitfury and ACTAI Global

 The past five Blockchain Summits have fostered innumerable partnerships and projects, including the Global Blockchain Business Council, the Blockchain Trust Accelerator and the Blockchain Alliance.
 These are just three examples of the powerful impact that dedicated leaders can have when they join forces beyond the conference room—and think about how to solve ever-pressing global challenges.

-Valery Vavilov, CEO and co-founder of The Bitfury Group
+Valery Vavilov, CEO and co-founder of Bitfury

 Ever since Silicon Valley’s elite became interested in cryptocurrency, they have grappled with the question of how, in their quest to build these decentralized, blockchain-based systems that have the power to democratize society, they should manage their own privilege and influence.